LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/p12TesterResource/mtls-check-p12.md

 ---
-pagename: MTLS check p12 file
-redirect_from:
-  - xxx.html
+pagename: P12 Key Tester
 keywords:
 sitesection: Documents
 categoryname: "Security & Authenication"
 documentname: MTLS API
 subfoldername: Methods
+permalink: mtls-methods-p12-key-tester.html
 ---

-This API will allow you to test your p12 before uploading a certificate and test whether the corresponding endpoint is correct and working through our system or not.
+This method will allow you to test your P12 Key before uploading a certificate and test whether the corresponding endpoint is correct and working.

 ### Request